Awoyemivictor/Awoyemivictor/README.md

 ### Hi there 👋

-## My name is Awoyemi Victor and I am a currently learning Software Engineering at ALX Cohort.
+## My name is Awoyemi Victor and I started my journey as a Web developer back in the mid-2020 working part-time as a Freelancer.
+In July 2021, I started learning Blockchain Development specializing in niche relating to creating crypto tokens and NFT's on Ethereum, Solana, Binance Smart chain, Cardano and Tron Network.
+In since July 2022, I joined ALX Cohort 8 Programme and started learning Low level programming language from C to Python language as a Software Engineer.
 #
-### I work as a part-time developer as a freelancer exclusively on Upwork.
+### I currently work as a part-time freelance developer exclusively on Upwork.

 <!--
 **Awoyemivictor/Awoyemivictor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.